PolySync/misra-rust/MISRA-Rules.md

 ### Rule 2.5

-"A project should not contain unused macro declarations."

 ✔️ _Enforceable by default._

 __[See Rule_2_5.rs](./tests/compile-fail/Rule_2_5.rs)__

 ### Rule 2.6

-"A project should not contain unused label declarations."

 ✔️ _Enforceable by default._

 __[See Rule_2_6.rs](./tests/compile-fail/Rule_2_6.rs)__

 ### Rule 2.7

-"There should be no unused parameters in functions."

 ✔️ _Enforceable by default._